 We create a detailed computer model including surrounding buildings, all cooling devices on data center roofs, all exhausts, fresh air intakes and details such as windscreens, louvers and roofs…

-We then use this model to study the airflow, temperature and water vapor (relative humidity) distribution in several scenarios.
-These scenarios vary according to the operational mode (normal, maintenance, emergency) and weather conditions (high or low temperature, wind speed and direction).
+We then use this model to study airflow, temperature distribution and water vapor (relative humidity) in several scenarios.
+These scenarios vary depending on the operational mode (normal, maintenance, emergency) and the weather conditions (high or low temperature, wind speed and direction).

 CFD analysis allows us to understand how several systems will interact with each other.
 The video below shows the impact of the exhaust air (thermal plume) of generators in relation to the air conditioning equipment on the roof.

-The pooling of systems, the superposition of server halls, the continuous increase in power of server racks leads to extremely high heat dissipation on the roof.
-Since the dissipation surface is constrained by the dimensions of the building, the result is a very high concentration of air conditioning systems on the roof leading to a significant risk of power loss, or even cascading failure of the systems during extreme climatic conditions.
+The mutualization of systems, the superposition of server halls, the continuous increase in power of the server racks leads to an extremely high dissipation of calories on the roof.
+The dissipation surface being constrained by the dimensions of the building, the result is a very high concentration of air conditioning systems on the roof, leading to a significant risk of power losses, or even cascading of systems during extreme climatic conditions.

-In very high heat, or during scenarios of cut of electrical power on site, superheated air plumes generated by the cooling systems can generate a sharp drop in power of cooling, see a cascade stop roofing systems leading to a generalized faulting of the site.
+In very high heat, or during on-site electrical power failure scenarios, overheated air plumes generated by the cooling systems can generate a sharp drop in cooling power, or even a cascading shutdown of the roofing systems. leading to a generalized default on the site.